realityforge/Quake-III-Arena/README.md

   sv_dlURL                          - the base of the HTTP or FTP site that
-                                      holds custom pk3 files for your server sv_banFile                        - Name of the file that is used for storing the server bans
+                                      holds custom pk3 files for your server

   net_ip6                           - IPv6 address to bind to
   net_port6                         - port to bind to using the ipv6 address